Masataka Yoshida: Orix Buffaloes

-MLB career
+Boston Red Sox

 On December 7, 2022, Yoshida was posted by Orix and made available to all 30 Major League Baseball (MLB) teams, opening a 30-day period to negotiate a contract.
-On December 15, Yoshida signed a five-year contract with the Boston Red Sox, reportedly worth $105.4 million.
+On December 15, Yoshida signed a five-year contract with the Boston Red Sox, reportedly worth $90 million.
 In January 2023, he was ranked 87th in the Baseball America list of baseball's top 100 prospects, as the publication includes NPB players joining MLB in their rankings.
-That ranking was considered "alarmingly low" by the Red Sox beat writer with The Boston Globe.
+That ranking was considered "alarmingly low" by Peter Abraham, the Red Sox beat writer for The Boston Globe.
+On April 23, 2023, Yoshida hit two home runs in the same inning, including a grand slam, in a game against the Milwaukee Brewers.
+Yoshida was named AL Player of the Week for the week of May 1–7, having gone 12-for-25 with a 1.319 OPS and not a single swing and a miss in this period.
+For the season, Yoshida appeared in 140 games (84 starts in left field, 49 starts as designated hitter) while batting .289 with 15 home runs and 72 RBI.

+For the 2024 season, the Red Sox decided to use Yoshida primarily as a designated hitter, with manager Alex Cora commenting about playing Yoshida in the outfield, "If we have to, we have to, but we prefer not."
+For the season, Yoshida played only one inning of one game in the outfield.
+At the plate, he appeared in 108 games, batting .280 with 10 home runs and 56 RBI.
+After the season, in early October, Yoshida underwent right shoulder labral repair surgery.

+Yoshida started the 2025 season on the injured list, as a result of the shoulder surgery he underwent during the offseason.
+He was transferred to the 60-day injured list on May 22, 2025.
+As of late June, Yoshida was still on the injured list, although practicing in the outfield and taking batting practice at Fenway Park.
+He was activated from the injured list on July 9.

 International career

 Yoshida represented the Japan national baseball team in the 2014 Haarlem Baseball Week, 2015 Summer Universiade, 2019 exhibition games against Mexico, and 2019 WBSC Premier12.

 On February 27, 2019, he was selected to the 2019 exhibition games against Mexico.

 On October 1, 2019, he was selected to the 2019 WBSC Premier12.

+In 2023, Yoshida represented Japan in the World Baseball Classic.
+He set a tournament record for RBIs with 13.
+At the end of the tournament, he was named to the All-Classic Team.

+Personal life

+Masataka has a wife named Yurika and two daughters that currently live with him in Boston since the 2024 Red Sox season.